 Online Therapy SessionsOn-line therapy is an effective, legal, and ethical way to obtain confidential and HIPAA compliant counseling

-Here's what I know about tele-counseling
+Here's What I know about Online Counseling

 – Online therapy is ethical